Source: MTL Blog

 Since its creation in 1867, Canadian currency has been changing, adapting, and improving to fit requirements made by the Royal Canadian Mint.
 These improvements have caused the discontinuation of the half dollar, 50-cent coin in 1964, and, more recently, the penny in February 2013.
 Canadian currency is especially known for its colourful bills, having been ridiculed for being compared to Monopoly money, brightly-coloured currency from the popular board game.
 Many people, however, pay much less attention to the detailed, symbolic images that are displayed on the Canadian banknotes themselves – that is, until March 2018.

 For the past 3 years, Canadians have shared their opinions about the new 10 dollar bill, featuring human rights activist Viola Desmond, that started circulating in early March of 2018.
 This new, vertically-designed Canadian $10 note marks the beginning of a new series of Canadian currency and a new step towards the celebration of inclusivity and diversity in our everyday lives.

-During this Black History Month, Canadians must learn to continue to recognize the successes, celebrations, and, in turn, large missteps and negligences made by the Canadian people over our extensive history.
+During this Black History Month, Canadians must learn to continue to recognize the successes, celebrations, and, in turn, large missteps and negligences made by the Canadian people and government over our extensive history.
 Canadians must learn to recognize the realities of our country’s imperfect history while continuing to strive for a more inclusive, diverse, and resolutely better tomorrow.